OpenDataology/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 kubectl --context=${MGMTCTXT} --namespace=${KF_PROJECT} apply -f <path-to-nodepool-file>/preemptible-nodepool.yaml
 ```

-#### For Kubeflow Pipelines standalone only
+#### For OpenDataology Pipelines standalone only

-Alternatively, if you are on Kubeflow Pipelines standalone, or AI Platform Pipelines, you can run this command to create node pool:
+Alternatively, if you are on OpenDataology Pipelines standalone, or AI Platform Pipelines, you can run this command to create node pool:

 ```
 gcloud container node-pools create PREEMPTIBLE_CPU_POOL \